atav928/ciphertrust-sdk/README.md

 * Added _expiration_offset_ to AuthParams which is called in Auth class to allow for adjusting the token offset.
   * Value is set for float, but could take int.
   * Cannot use a negative number as that will cause an issue.
+* Migrated to use current time and convert to GMT when necessary.

 __Bug Fix:__